kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>I'm thankful to have these options, but I wouldn't have these options if Covid had never happened: I'd prefer to not have these options.</p>

-<p><i>Side note: thankfully, Covid cases are rapidly shrinking at the time of this article.
+<p><i>(Side note: thankfully, Covid cases are rapidly shrinking at the time of this article.
 Just before I published it, <a href="https://www.reuters.com/technology/google-mandates-workers-back-silicon-valley-other-offices-april-4-2022-03-02/">Google announced they were ending their fully remote work policy in favor of a hybrid one</a>.
-So the amount of 100% remote developer jobs may shrink...at least the ones in America.</i></p>
+So the amount of 100% remote developer jobs may shrink...at least in America.)</i></p>
 </li>

 <li class="post__list-item">